-From alpine forests to saguaro-framed sunsets, the landscape is inescapable in Arizona.
-While the state's natural landmarks are the easiest to see, thousands of years of human habitation have also made their mark on the terrain: Many of the canals that irrigate Phoenix follow the contours of the dit…ches that the ancient Hohokam dug a thousand years ago.
-The unwaveringly sunny weather makes an outdoor lifestyle possible year-round, and a growing food scene means you'll never go hungry.
-From archaeology to gastronomy, Arizona offers up endless layers to discover.
-The Grand Canyon is just the beginning.
+With everything from alpine forests to deserts dotted with saguaro cacti, the landscape in Arizona is mesmerizing.
+The state’s natural landmarks are most readily apparent, but thousands of years of human habitation have also made their mark on the terrain—many of the canals that irrigate Phoenix fol…low the contours of ditches dug by the ancient Hohokam people.
+The unwaveringly sunny weather makes an outdoor lifestyle possible year-round, and a growing food scene means you’ll be well fed during your visit.
+In Arizona, the Grand Canyon is really just the beginning.

 read before you go

 Visit October through early May to avoid the stifling heat.
 Places like the Grand Canyon and Monument Valley, which are exceedingly popular in the summer, will also be quieter in late spring or early fall.
 If your trip does coincide with the warmer months, the Mogollon Rim highlands offer cool relief.
 Meanwhile, Flagstaff is the perfect winter playground.
 Just remember that snowy road closures are common at higher elevations.
 No matter when you visit, be prepared for cool nights everywhere in the state.